```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 What Is a Good WPM?

-Updated 2026 Average adult: ~40 WPM Good: 45–60 WPM Fast: 60+ WPM Best target: 95%+ accuracy
+Updated 2026 Average adult: about 40 WPM Good: 45–60 WPM Fast: 60+ WPM Best target: 95%+ accuracy

 Want to compare your own score?
-Take a free 1-minute test, then compare your WPM and accuracy with the tables below.
+Take a free 1-minute typing test, then compare your WPM and accuracy with the tables below.

 Good vs Average Typing Speed: WPM Benchmarks